Statistical inference for Gumbel Type-II distribution under simple step-stress life test using Type-II censoring: Introduction

-where the scale factor $\beta$, called the tampering coefficient, depends on both the stress levels $s_1$ and $s_2$ and possibly on $\tau$ as well.
+where the scale factor $\beta$, called the tampering coefficient, depends on both the stress levels $s_1$, $s_2$ and possibly on $\tau$ as well.
 The time point $\tau$ is called the tampering time.
-In literature many authors considered this model for estimating different lifetime distributions.
+Note that all these three above discussed models are equivalent if the baseline lifetime follows exponential distribution.
+For more details one can see Sultana and Dewanji \cite{sultana2021tampered}.
+In literature many authors considered TRV model for estimating different lifetime distributions.
 Abdel-Ghaly et al. \cite{abdel2002} considered the estimation problem of the Weibull distribution in ALT.
 Maximum likelihood estimators (MLEs) are obtained for the distribution parameters and the acceleration factor in both Type-I and Type-II censored samples.
 The modified quasilinearization method is used to solve the nonlinear maximum likelihood equations.
 Also, the confidence intervals of the estimators are obtained.
 Wang et al. \cite{wang2012} studied the estimation of the parameters of the Weibull distribution in step-stress ALT under multiply censored data.
 The MLEs are used to obtain the parameters of the Weibull distribution and the acceleration factor under multiply censored data.
 Additionally, the confidence intervals for the estimators are also obtained.
 Ismail \cite{ismail2014} obtained the MLEs of Weibull distribution parameters and the acceleration factor under adaptive Type-II progressively hybrid censored data.
 The method has been extended for an adaptive Type-I progressive hybrid censored data by Ismail \cite{ismail2016}.
-In this paper, we consider the problem of estimation for a Gumbel Type-II distribution based on TRV modeling under simple SSLT using Type-II censoring.
-The baseline lifetime $T$ follows Gumbel Type-II distribution whose probability density function (PDF) and the cumulative distribution function (CDF) are, respectively,
+El-Sagheer et al. \cite{el2019inferences} discussed point and interval estimates of the parameters for Weibull-exponential distribution using partially accelerated step-stress model under progressive Type-II censoring.
+Amleh and Raqab \cite{amleh2021inference} obtained statistical inference for Lomax distribution based on simple step-stress under Type-II censoring.
+Nassar et al. \cite{nassar2021bayesian} discussed expected Bayes estimation using simple step-stress under Type-II censoring scheme.
+Ramzan et al. \cite{ramzan2022bayesian} discussed classical and Bayesian estimation using simple SSLT based on TRV model for modified Weibull distribution under Type-I censoring scheme.
+Let us consider the baseline lifetime $T$ follows the Gumbel Type-II distribution and the corresponding probability density function (PDF) and cumulative distribution function (CDF) are, respectively,

 and